cchitsiang/awesome-stars/topics.md

 - [pmndrs/zustand](https://github.com/pmndrs/zustand) - 🐻 Bear necessities for state management in React
 - [chartbrew/chartbrew](https://github.com/chartbrew/chartbrew) - Open-source web platform used to create live reporting dashboards from APIs, MongoDB, Firestore, MySQL, PostgreSQL, and more  📈📊
 - [reZach/secure-electron-template](https://github.com/reZach/secure-electron-template) - The best way to build Electron apps with security in mind.
-- [TowhidKashem/snapchat-clone](https://github.com/TowhidKashem/snapchat-clone) - 👻 A Snapchat clone built with React and Redux.
-Written in Typescript.
-Styled with SASS.
-Tested with Cypress, Jest and Enzyme.
-Linted with Eslint and formatted with Prettier!
 - [responsively-org/responsively-app](https://github.com/responsively-org/responsively-app) - A modified web browser that helps in responsive web development.
 A web developer's must have dev-tool.
 - [rematch/rematch](https://github.com/rematch/rematch) - The Redux Framework
 - [eclipsesource/jsonforms](https://github.com/eclipsesource/jsonforms) - Customizable JSON Schema-based forms with React, Angular and Vue support out of the box.